 Combination Cancer Therapies: From Serendipity to Design

-The push by oncology researchers for clinically relevant in vitro and in vivo models of cancer
+The big push by oncology research for clinically relevant in vitro and in vivo models of cancer

 Nearly all patients with cancer will receive a combination drug regimen at some point in their treatment history.
 These combinations could comprise a cocktail of cytotoxic chemotherapies, targeted agents, those directed towards the immune system or all three modalities at once.
 Sometimes, these combinations have been rationally designed to attack different aspects of tumor biology simultaneously, but often effective combinations have arisen from clinical “experiments” carried out after the individual drugs have been approved.
 With the discovery and development of novel agents that are intended to be used in combination either with other drugs or with other modalities (e.g. radiotherapy), there is an increasing need for preclinical tumor models that can recapitulate the drug doses and schedules that will be used in patients.

 The ideal model will contain the range of cell types typically found in human tumors including fibroblasts, endothelial cells and immune cells.
 The model would allow dosing of drug alone, in combination or in sequence in a manner resembling some of the dosing regimens used to treat cancer patients including bolus and / or continuous dosing schedules.
 Some of the models would be suitable for combinations with other modalities such as radiotherapy (XRT), as they represent tumor types that are usually treated with XRT-containing regimens such as squamous carcinoma of the head and neck or rectal tumors.